 Together with our global network of partners, supporters, animal keepers and volunteers we contribute to the protection of the most threatened group of vertebrates on our planet – turtles.

-We all live on a Turtle Island.
-Kalmyks and Mongols tell of a turtle carrying the world, and the Hindus know that their God Vishnu became in his second incarnation Kurma, a turtle that swam in the sea of milk and carried the world on his back.
-In New Guinea, the story is told that this island owes its existence to a hardworking turtle that dove into the depths of the primordial ocean and brought back rocks, sand and all ingredients necessary to create an island.
+"We all live on a "Turtle Island".
+Kalmyks and Mongols tell of a turtle that carries the world, and Hindus know that their god Vishnu in his second incarnation became Kurma, a turtle that swims in the Sea of Milk and carries the Far on its back.

-Welcome to Turtle Island
+Founder of Turtle Island